 If affects the heart and the lungs, and therefore their ability to provide muscle tissue with enough oxygen-rich blood to perform vigorous activity.

 Cardiovascular fitness is often considered to be the most important type of physical fitness due to the wealth of health benefits it offers.
-These are directly related to the condition of the lungs and heart, and has been known to significantly increase both the length and quality of life.
+These are directly related to the condition of the lungs and heart and have been known to significantly increase both the length and quality of life.

 There are five different types of anaerobic activity: